taryue/taryue.github.io/_pages/about.md

 # Upcoming Talks
 * Oct, 2020.
 I will give a talk on generalized matrix decomposition regression at University of Kentucky.
 * Oct, 2020.
-I will give a talk on analysis of two-way structued data at UNC Charlotte.
+I will give a talk on analysis of two-way structued data at the October Math Day Symposium at UNC Charlotte.
 * Sep, 2020.
 A Statistical Perspective of Supervised Multi-omics Data Analysis.
 School of Mathematical and Natural Sciences, ASU.